IANW-Projects/InductionEq/README.md

 ## Citation

-This software can be cited using the following bibtex entry.
+This software can be cited as:
 ```
 @misc{ranocha2018induction,
   title={{InductionEq}. {A} set of tools for numerically solving the nonlinear